-Opening in February 2023, the centrepiece of the $632 million Stage 2 Campbelltown Hospital Redevelopment in south-west Sydney realises the latest thinking around healthcare and healing environments.
-Campbelltown Hospital campus is almost doubled in size in Billard Leece Partnership’s (BLP) integrated design.
+The $632 million Stage 2 Campbelltown Hospital Redevelopment in south-west Sydney realises the latest thinking around healthcare and healing environments.
+Campbelltown Hospital campus is almost doubled in size in Billard Leece Partnership’s (BLP) award-winning integrated design.

 In an area of population expansion for Sydney, facilities such as healthcare are obviously important.
 Designers are having to consider the needs of a growing area and combining this expansion with the latest in wellness considerations.